gazebosim/gz-transport/tutorials/07_relay.md

 In this tutorial, we are going to create two nodes that are not able to communicate with the default configuration of Ignition Transport.
-This limitation arises when the nodes are separated by a router, tipically when they are part of different local networks.
+This limitation arises when the nodes are separated by a router, typically when they are part of different local networks.
 Routers do not propagate UDP multicast traffic and this is the reason for this limitation.
-We'll create a scenario to simulate this configuration, and then, we'll enable the relay capabilities of Ignition Transport to make the communication possible.
+We'll create a scenario to simulate this configuration, and then we'll enable the relay capabilities of Ignition Transport to make the communication possible.

 ```{.sh}